Anonimouche/AnyLink_WebUI_Colab/README.md

 you can check their awesome work here: https://github.com/camenduru/stable-diffusion-webui-colab

 # Description
-This version add the option to download any model and/or VAE before lauching the WebUi.
+This version add the option to download any model and VAE before lauching the WebUi.

 # Issues
 For any issue regarding the downloading of files, feel free to issue your problem here.